crahimza/crahimza/README.md

 <img src="holcim_aerial_masked.png" alt="Aerial view from Google Earthh of the large steel structures I designed.
 Drawings were performed with AutoCAD and all hand calculations were performed by hand, verified with STAAD.Pro and then checked/approved by a Professional Engineer." width="100%">

+Aerial image from Google Earth of the various structures within my project scope.

 <img src="structure.png" alt="Image that compares the AutoCAD drawing of the structure on the left to a photo of the actual completed structure on the right." width="100%">

 Image compares the AutoCAD drawing of the structure on the left to a photo of the actual completed structure on the right.
 This structure is located in the far left of the aerial image.